alexirpan/alexirpan.github.io/_posts/2018-08-18-three-years.markdown

 | Sunday          | 14.15 |
 {: .centered-table }

-Okay, so I was *super* wrong.
-I actually spend the most time writing on Wednesday.
+Turns out I was *super wrong*!
+I actually do most of my writing on Wednesday.
 I guess blogging is my outlet for getting through the middle of the week?

 Alright, so I was wrong about the day of the week.
 How about the time of day?
 I've often joked that my most productive writing hours are between 11 PM and